Studio D

 Studio D was the women's unit of the National Film Board of Canada (NFB) and the world's first publicly funded feminist filmmaking studio.
-In its 22-year history, it produced 134 films and won 3 Academy Awards.
+In its 22-year history, it produced over 140 films and won 3 Academy Awards.
 Cinema Canada once called it the "Jewel in the Crown Corporation."

 Many of Canada's most notable women filmmakers passed through Studio D, as employees, freelancers, or trainees, including Bonnie Sherr Klein, Lynne Fernie, and Justine Pimlott.
 Studio D was also instrumental in training and supporting women in key production roles such as cinematography (including Susan Trow and Zoe Dirse); sound (including Aerlyn Weissman and Jackie Newell); and editing (including Anne Henderson and Ginny Stikeman).

 Decades before the #TimesUp movement, Studio D "left an important legacy: a commitment to women’s filmmaking and cultural diversity that is now deeply anchored in every studio [at the NFB]."

 Shannon leadership (1974–86)

 Founding

 Studio D was founded by Kathleen Shannon in 1974.
 She credits the success of her series, Working Mothers, as well as the En tant que femmes series by Anne Claire Poirier for proving that there was both a market for films about women’s issues and women eager for filmmaking careers.
-The NFB received funding from the Women’s Program of the Secretary of State in recognition of International Women’s Year, which was split equally between Poirier and Shannon.
+The NFB received funding from the Women’s Program of the Secretary of State in recognition of the United Nation's International Women’s Year, which was split equally between Poirier and Shannon.
 In the end, Poirier decided against launching a French-language women’s unit and the money was used to fund a film already in production.
 Shannon, however, used the money to launch Studio D. The priorities for Studio D were to provide employment and training opportunities for women, meet the information needs of women, bring women's perspectives to social issues and, as Shannon phrased it, facilitate "exploring our creativity in our own way."

 Its first project was a training program for thirty women that resulted in a series of one-minute films woven together as one film under the name Just-a-Minute.
 It was the first ever “quilt film,” a unique genre of collaborative short filmmaking often used by Studio D to stretch budgets and provide training.